Generalized Entanglement of Purification Criteria for 2-Producible States in Multipartite Systems: Generalization of Entanglement of Purification and 2-Producible State

 \section{Generalization of Entanglement of Purification and 2-Producible State}

-To obtain the sufficient condition for the 2-producible state, we generalize EoP to the multipartite system. \begin{definition} For a $n$-partite system $(A_1,\dots,A_n)$, $n$-partite generalized entanglement of purification of the state $\rho_{\bigotimes_{i=1}^n A_i}$ is defined as
+To obtain the sufficient condition for the 2-producible state, we generalize EoP to the multipartite system. \begin{definition} For an $n$-partite system $(A_1,\dots,A_n)$, $n$-partite generalized entanglement of purification of the state $\rho_{\bigotimes_{i=1}^n A_i}$ is defined as

 where the minimization is over all possible purifications $\rho_{\bigotimes_{i=1}^{n+1} A_i} = \ket{\psi_{\bigotimes_{i=1}^{n+1} A_i}}\!\bra{\psi_{\bigotimes_{i=1}^{n+1} A_i}}$ of the state $\rho_{\bigotimes_{i=1}^n A_i}$, and $A_{n+1} = \bigotimes_{i=1}^n R_i$ is the ancillary system for purification. \end{definition} In particular, for $n=2$, our definition reduces to EoP, $E_p(A,B) = E_p(A:B)$.
 Since the relative entropy is monotonic under quantum channels, considering the discarding of the ancillary system $A_{n+1}$, we have